-Barrick sets expectations for how our business should conduct its activities at the Group level.
+As explained above, Barrick sets expectations for how our business should conduct its activities at the group level.
 These expectations are outlined in the Barrick Code of Business Conduct and Ethics (Code of Conduct), the Barrick Human Rights Policy, the Barrick Supplier Code of Ethics, and related company policies and supporting procedures.
-All operating companies, contractors and suppliers that we work with are required to adhere to our policies.
+All operating companies, contractors and suppliers that we work with are required to adhere to Barrick's policies.

-The Human Rights Policy forms part of the responsibilities under the Code of Conduct, and is applicable to our entire workforce, including contractors and suppliers, at every site we operate.
-These policies outline our commitment to identifying and addressing human rights issues and the standards we expect all staff and partners to uphold.
+The Human Rights Policy forms part of the responsibilities under the Code of Conduct, and is applicable to Barrick's entire workforce, including contractors and suppliers, at every site we operate.
+These policies outline Barrick's commitment to identifying and addressing human rights issues and the standards we expect all staff and partners to uphold.
 In all our relationships, we do our utmost to avoid being complicit in adverse human rights impacts, including benefitting from the human rights violations caused by others.